AOP in Finance: Understanding Accounting Operating Procedures

 To create effective accounting procedures, organizations should:

-create clear, detailed process documentation -
+- Document exhaustively create clear, detailed process documentation

-ensure all financial personnel understand procedures -
+- Train staff ensure all financial personnel understand procedures

-update procedures to reflect change requirements -
+- Review regularly update procedures to reflect change requirements

-automate routine processes where appropriate -
+- Leverage technology automate routine processes where appropriate

-involve auditors and compliance experts in procedure development
+- Seek input involve auditors and compliance experts in procedure development

 Substantially design procedures should be comprehensive sufficiency to ensure consistency but flexible sufficiency to adapt to business needs.